(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Not only is the hotel modeled after New York City, but it also hosts one of the Cirque de Soleil shows called Zumanity.
 On top of that, it even has its own rollercoaster that runs on top of and around the hotel itself.
 Now known as the Big Apple Coaster, it was initially called the Manhattan Express.

 The Bellagio hotel has what they call their “Lakeview Suites” available for rent with balconies.
-There are some one-bedrooms as well as some with two bedrooms if you’re traveling with multiple people or just want more space.
+The Lakeview Suites are available with one or two bedrooms if you’re traveling with multiple people or just want more space.
 Of course, these rooms are more expensive than your typical room at the hotel.

-The Bellagio has one of the most prominent features on the strip, the Bellagio Fountains.
+The Bellagio is home to one of the most prominent features on the strip, the Bellagio Fountains.
 You can have a great view of the lake and fountains from your balcony in one of the Lakeview suites.

-These have studios, one-bedroom, and two-bedroom suites available.
-Each of these options has some rooms that are available with a balcony, so you’ll need to make sure and request one of these when you make your reservation.
+The Polo Towers have studios, one-bedroom, and two-bedroom suites available.
+Each of these options has some rooms with a balcony, so you’ll need to make sure to request one when you make your reservation.

-If you feel like you’re stretching the budget but still want to be overlooking the strip, this may be the perfect spot for you.
+If you feel like you’re stretching your Vegas travel budget but still want to be overlooking the strip, this may be the perfect spot for you.
 The Polo Towers Villas advertises itself as “a budget-friendly option right in the heart of the strip!”
-They offer amenities such as a rooftop pool, spa and fitness center.
+They offer amenities such as a rooftop pool, spa, and fitness center.

-The Polo Towers certainly are the most affordable option on the strip and have a good amount of rooms available with balconies overlooking the action.
+The Polo Towers certainly are the most affordable option on the strip if you want a balcony, and they have a good amount of rooms available with balconies overlooking the action.
 If you want a hotel that isn’t quite so expensive, is on the strip, and offers rooms with balconies, you’ll want to take a look at the Polo Towers.

-If you want to save even more money and find a suite with a balcony at Polo Towers, you can browse the timeshares by owner market.
+If you want to save even more money and find a suite with a balcony, you can browse the timeshares by owner market.
 Privately owned and operated marketplaces such as SellMyTimeshareNow allow you to search by amenity, so you can find rentals at Polo Towers Villas with balconies, usually for a much lower price.

-(We show you all the places to find free parking on the Strip and share some Las Vegas free parking tips in our article here).
+We can show you all the places to find free parking on the Strip.

-8. Tropicana Las Vegas – Bungalows with Garden View Balconies
+7. Tropicana Las Vegas – Bungalows with Garden View Patio Terrace

 Though it’s one of the original iconic casinos built during the post-world war II boom, it has been remodeled several times over the years and is full of modern charm.